emshina/Car-Identification-System/README.md

 In this car identification system you need first to register your car to the registration system in Registration system you need to enter your phone number, identification and your phone number

+There are two models , the database(registration.bd and yje registration.py)..